Implantable cardioverter-defibrillators (ICDs)

 To determine whether you need an ICD, your doctor might perform a variety of diagnostic tests, which may include:

 - Electrocardiography (ECG).
-In this noninvasive test, sensor pads with wires attached (electrodes) are placed on your chest and sometimes limbs to measure your heart's electrical impulses.
-Your heart's beating pattern can offer clues to the type of irregular heartbeat you have.
+This noninvasive test uses sensor pads with wires attached (electrodes) placed on your body to measure your heart's electrical impulses.
+Your heart's beating pattern offers clues to the type of irregular heartbeat you have.

-It collects reflected sound waves (echoes) from your heart and transmits them to a machine that uses the sound wave patterns to compose images of your beating heart on a monitor.
-These images show how well your heart is functioning, and recorded images allow your doctor to measure the size and thickness of your heart muscle.
+- Echocardiography.
+This noninvasive test uses harmless sound waves that allow your doctor to see your heart without making an incision.
+During the procedure, a small instrument called a transducer is placed on your chest to collect reflected sound waves (echoes) from your heart and transmit them to a machine that uses the sound wave patterns to compose images of your beating heart on a monitor.
+These images show how well your heart is functioning and the size and thickness of your heart muscle.

 Holter monitoring.
 Also known as an ambulatory electrocardiogram monitor, a Holter monitor records your heart rhythm for 24 hours.
 Wires from electrodes on your chest go to a battery-operated recording device carried in your pocket or worn on a belt or shoulder strap.

 While wearing the monitor, you'll keep a diary of your activities and symptoms.
 Your doctor will compare the diary with the electrical recordings and try to figure out the cause of your symptoms.

 - Event recorder.
 Your doctor might ask you to wear a pager-sized device that records your heart activity for more than 24 hours.
 Unlike a Holter monitor, it doesn't operate continuously — you turn it on when you feel your heart is beating abnormally.

 - Electrophysiology study (EPS).
 Electrodes are guided through blood vessels to your heart and used to test the function of your heart's electrical system.
 This can identify whether you have or might develop heart rhythm problems.

 Food and medications